abajwa-hw/security-workshops/Setup-ranger-23.md

 - Goals:
   - Install Apache Ranger on HDP 2.3
   - Sync users between Apache Ranger and LDAP
-  - Configure HDFS & Hive to use Apache Ranger
+  - Configure HDFS & Hive... to use Apache Ranger
-  - Define HDFS & Hive Access Policy For Users
+  - Define HDFS & Hive ...
+Access Policy For Users
   - Login as the end user and note the authorization policies being enforced

 - Pre-requisites: